bramca/Go-Game/README.md

 Using the [ebiten](https://github.com/hajimehoshi/ebiten) engine for the game objects and the game rendering. <br>

 # How to run
-You can run this game by building the go app `go build . ; ./game` or run the go app directly `go run .`
+You can run this game by building the go app `go build -o ./bin/game ./cmd/gogame/main.go ; ./bin/game` or run the go app directly `go run .`

 # Controls
 `mouse right` hold it to shoot your gun.<br>